Omnichannel Marketing: Merging Channels For Your Marketing

 Another benefit of owning social media accounts is that it enables you to own the entire front page of branded search results.

-When a potential customer searches for you, they should find your website first, and then other assets like your Wikipedia page and any other sites you own.
+When potential customers search for you, they should find your website first, other assets like your Wikipedia page and any other sites you own.